astronomer/airflow-guides/guides/what-is-an-operator.md

 ## Operator Basics

 Under the hood, operators are Python classes that encapsulate logic to do a unit of work.
-They can be thought of as a wrapper around each unit of work that defines the actions that will be completed and abstracts away most of the code you would otherwise have to write yourself.
-When you create an instance of an operator in a DAG and provide it with it's required parameters, it becomes a task.
+They can be thought of as a wrapper around each unit of work that defines the actions that will be completed and abstracts away a lot of code you would otherwise have to write yourself.
+When you create an instance of an operator in a DAG and provide it with its required parameters, it becomes a task.

-All operators inherit from the abstract [BaseOperator class](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/models/baseoperator/index.html), which contains the logic to execute the work of the operator as well as turn the instance of the operator into a node in the DAG and manage its execution.
+All operators inherit from the abstract [BaseOperator class](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/models/baseoperator/index.html), which contains the logic to execute the work of the operator within the context of a DAG.

 The work each operator does varies widely.
 Some of the most frequently used operators in Airflow are: